Note: Larger holdings are labeled "Collection"; smaller holdings (less than 2½ inches) are labeled "Manuscript".

 5 inches, 3 volumes

-The Lafayette Civic Cup award was started in 1933 by the Young Men's Business Club.
-For the past 84 years, the award has been given to an individual who has made significant contributions to the community.
+The Lafayette Civic Cup award was established in 1933 by the Young Men's Business Club.
+For the past 84 years, the award has been given to individuals who made significant contributions to the Lafayette community.
+This collection contains general records of the Lafayette Civic Awards, scrapbooks, and materials related to the past winners.
+These materials include news clippings, biographical information, programs, and nomination letters.
+Dr. Jean T. Kreamer donated the collection.

 Performances held at the Lafayette Municipal Auditorium.